-Whatever your emotional response is here in early August, let me suggest five practical things I would be sure to do this year before the kids head off to that first day of class.
+Whatever your emotional response is this fall, let me suggest five practical things I would be sure to do this year before the kids head off to that first day of class.
 They aren't rocket surgery as I like to say, but they just might make a big difference this year:

 1. Pray.
 Yep, just pray for your kids.
 Thank God for them, confess that you probably can do better as a parent at times, then pray specifically.
 Pray for their teacher(s), their friends.
 Pray for their school, safety every day and for them to be able to be themselves whether it's in the classroom on the field, in the practice room or just having a good time.
 Pray that they will make a difference in someone else's life and not be impacted by the often cruel and mean comments of others.

 There is lots to pray for.
-You know better what you child needs so pray to God for it.
+You know best what your child needs so pray to God for it.

 2. Commit to less hovering this year.
 Yes, you know who you are, the parent who has to know everything their child does every moment, who fights all their battles for them and thinks that one taste of unhealthy food will kill them.
 You're the parent who practically does your child's homework lest they not get an A and who won't let them sit and waste one moment not being productive.

 Of course, I'm not suggesting that we ignore out kids and give them free rein on everything.
 But sometimes we just need to let our kids be kids and quit demanding some sort of perfection out of them or fearing that their weaknesses will somehow reflect on us.

 3. Picture yourself spending more quality, meaningful time with your kids apart from their activities and commitments.
 Think of some ways now that you're going to program in time with your kids - time for a lunch together, a family getaway, some personal time each week, whatever.
 Think about the ages of your kids.
 How many times will you get to do this age over?
 The answer is easy.
 Zero.
 No mulligans.